-(1) Stock option awards indicated for each year have generally been determined in the first three months of the indicated year.
-See "Compensation Committee Report" below for further information regarding base salary, bonus and stock option compensation.
+(1) Stock option awards in 2004 and 2003 were generally determined in the first three months of each year.
+Following the 2004 awards, the Company discontinued further option grants concurrent with the implementation of a long term incentive plan that provides for cash awards tied to achieving specified performance targets.
+The first awards were earned as of December 31, 2005 for the two-year period ending at that date and paid in early 2006.
+Future awards will be paid every two years based on performance measured over four year periods.
+See "Compensation Committee Report" below for further information regarding base salary, bonus, stock option and long-term incentive plan compensation.

-- (2) All other compensation for Messrs.
-Sampson, Berg, Lapping, Easter, and McGraw consisted of Company contributions to the Company's 401(k) Plan and Employee Stock Ownership Plan. - (3) In fiscal 2004, Mr. Sampson devoted approximately 50% of his working time to the Company.
-In the balance of his working time, Mr. Sampson serves as Chairman and Executive Officer of Hector Communications Corporation, for which he is separately compensated. - (4) Mr. Berg was promoted to the position of President and Chief Operating Officer on March 11, 2002. - (5) Mr. McGraw was appointed President and General Manager of Suttle Apparatus in October 2002.
+(2) All other compensation for Messrs.
+Sampson, Berg, Lapping, Easter, and McGraw consisted of Company contributions to the Company's 401(k) Plan and Employee Stock Ownership Plan.

+(3) In fiscal 2005, Mr. Sampson devoted approximately 50% of his working time to the Company.
+In the balance of his working time, Mr. Sampson serves as Chairman and Executive Officer of Hector Communications Corporation, for which he is separately compensated.

+(4) Mr. Berg was promoted to the position of President and Chief Operating Officer on March 11, 2002.

+(5) Mr. McGraw was appointed President and General Manager of Suttle Apparatus in October 2002.
 Prior to October 2002, he served as Chief Operating Officer for JDL Technologies, Inc.

-Option Grants in 2004

-Aggregated Option Exercises in 2004 and Year-End Option Values
+Aggregated Option Exercises in 2005 and Year-End Option Values